GraalVM Native Build Tools - for Maven

 - Use the plugin to create the reflection configuration for your native executable.

-STEP 1: Connecting to a Remote Host and Check the Development Environment
+STEP 1: Connecting to a Remote Host

-Your development environment is provided by a remote host: an OCI Compute Instance with Oracle Linux 8, 4 cores, and 32GB of memory.
+Your development environment is provided by a remote host: an OCI Compute Instance with Oracle Linux 8, 4 cores, and 48GB of memory.
 The Luna Labs desktop environment will display before the remote host is ready: this can take up to two minutes.

 Visual Studio Code (VS Code) will launch automatically and connect to your remote development environment.